Joseph Kentenich: Exile

-However, opposition continued to grow against the movement whose presence and reach engendered jealousy.
-These opponents did not focus on points of doctrine, but primarily on terms used in certain prayers and the role of the founder that were deemed too exclusive.
+At this time concerns were raised that the role of the founder was deemed too exclusive.
 The Bishop of Trier, in whose diocese Schoenstatt is located, ordered a canonical visitation.
-The overall visitor's report praised the movement, but made some minor criticisms to which Father Kentenich was invited to reply.
-He raised the debate by writing a long document on the work of Schoenstatt which was presented as a cure for the disease of Western thought, idealism.
+The visitor, auxiliary Bernhard Stein, praised the movement, but made some criticisms pertaining to the perceived lack of autonomy regarding the sisters.

-For Kentenich, Schoenstatt was an antidote to this poison, because it is not an abstract theory but a practical application of Christian doctrine.
-However, his long response upset the Apostolic Visitor, who sent the file to the Holy Office in Rome.
+Kentenich responded by writing a long document on the work of Schoenstatt which was presented as a cure for what he saw as the disease of Western thought, idealism.
+For Kentenich, Schoenstatt was an antidote to this poison, as it is not an abstract theory but a practical application of Christian doctrine.
+The Apostolic Visitor, sent the file to the Holy Office in Rome.
 In 1951, Father Tromp, a Dutch Jesuit, was appointed Apostolic Inspector with extensive powers.
-Baffled by the unconventional terminology used by Father Kentenich, he accused him of being an agitator, an innovator, and even a sectarian.
+Puzzled by the unconventional terminology used by Kentenich, he accused him of being an agitator, an innovator, and a sectarian.
 After being stripped of all his functions in the movement, Kentenich was assigned a residence in the convent of Pallottines in Milwaukee; all further correspondence with the leaders of the work was prohibited.

-More than three decades later, when witnesses were examined for the cause of Father Kentenich's beatification, a 78-year-old priest still in office declared, "Kentenich never received any official act of indictment.
-There was no official lawyer and he was never brought before a judge, much less faced a complainant or a witness."
 His exile lasted fourteen years.
-However, Kentenich accepted the punishment and writes: "God does not speak clearly by events?
+He accepted the transfer and wrote: "God does not speak clearly by events?
 The Church wants to test our obedience, to recognize that if the work and the holder of the work are marked by God."
+More than three decades later, when witnesses were examined for the cause of Kentenich's beatification, a 78-year-old priest still in office declared, "Kentenich never received any official act of indictment.
+There was no official lawyer and he was never brought before a judge, much less faced a complainant or a witness."

-In 1959, Father Kentenich was appointed as parish priest of the German-speaking Catholic community of Milwaukee, with many immigrants from that nation.
-"He spoke about the Heavenly Father, will say some of his parishioners, as we had never heard anyone to do it."
+In 1959, Kentenich was appointed as parish priest of the German-speaking Catholic community of Milwaukee.

-In 1953, Pope Pius XII, by suggestion, refused to dissolve Schoenstatt.
-The status of the movement became a matter of whether it should be integrated into the Congregation of the Pallottines, or have its autonomy.
-The superiors of the Order advocated for the first option, but other Pallottines agreed with Father Kentenich that Schoenstatt should be fully autonomous under penalty of wither.
+In 1953, it was suggested to Pope Pius XII that he dissolve Schoenstatt; he declined.
+The question was raised if the movement should be integrated into the Congregation of the Pallottines, or retain its autonomy.
+The superiors of the Order advocated for the first option, but other Pallottines agreed with Father Kentenich that Schoenstatt should be fully autonomous.
 In 1962, under the intervention of several bishops, John XXIII entrusted the case to the Congregation for Religious.